Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-03-30-Jump_to_python_tutorial.md

   - Exception

   - Inner Function & Outer Function
+      - Map & lambda

 ## Basic data types

+### Numberic

-### Numberic : This data type is similar to primitive type of C, C++ language or JAVA. i.e,BUT one is different from those languages, that is when you want to change primitive type to object type.
+This data type is similar to primitive type of C, C++ language or JAVA. i.e,BUT one is different from those languages, that is when you want to change primitive type to object type.
 Normally, you use the **wrapper class** in java. just think of this type in python like it. i.e numeric is also object in python.

 Let's see the sampe code, be careful, my python is 2.7